craic/pi_power/README.md

 This machinery is taken from the [LiPoPi](https://github.com/NeonHorizon/lipopi) project from Daniel Bull, which I contributed to.
 Here is a description of how that works.

+The specifics depend on whether you have a RasPi model 3 or earlier.

 ###Pre-RasPi 3 circuit

 ![Power On / Power Off - schematic](/images/pi_power_schematic_1.png)

-To power up from a cold start using the push button:
+To power up from a cold start using the pushbutton:

-* The push button pulls the PowerBoost Enable pin high
+* The pushbutton pulls the PowerBoost Enable pin high
 * The PowerBoost delivers power to the Pi which starts to boot
 * GPIO14 on the Pi goes high without any software being run
-* GPIO14 keeps the PowerBoost Enable pin high when the push button is released
+* GPIO14 keeps the PowerBoost Enable pin high when the pushbutton is released

-To shutdown safely using the push button:
+To shutdown safely using the pushbutton:

 * The pi_power.py script monitors GPIO26
-* Pressing the push button sends this pin high and the script triggers a safe shutdown
+* Pressing the pushbutton sends this pin high and the script triggers a safe shutdown
 * Shutdown means that GPIO14 is no longer high and so the PowerBoost stops sending power to the Pi
 * The diodes isolate the power up and power down functions
 * The two diodes in series serve to drop the battery voltage to a safe level for the Pi GPIO pin